Nicekor/uop-webClient/README.md

 # Web-Script Programming

+## Disclaimer

+All the following text (but this Disclaimer) was written by the lecturers of the unit called _Web-Script Programming_ Only the code on the `index.js` file was written by me.
+This website can be found at https://nicekor.github.io/uop-webClient/

 ## Coursework Challenge 1 (ws_cwk1)

 Welcome to the first coursework for the Web Script Programming unit.
 This folder contains all the challenges that you must _try_ to complete.